 The parathyroid glands control calcium levels.
 If they work too hard, this can lead to hypercalcemia.

-Hyperparathyroidism is usually diagnosed in people aged between
+Doctors usually diagnose hyperparathyroidism in people aged

 Too much vitamin D

-If a person has cancer, this may cause hypercalcemia.
+Some types of cancer may cause hypercalcemia.
 Cancers that commonly lead to this condition include:

-In 2013, it was estimated that each year hypercalcemia affects more than
+In 2021, researchers estimated that hypercalcemia affects

 Other health conditions